flisanp/ms3-baby-food-recipes/README.md

 # UX

 #### The Goals For This Website Is To:
-- Be user-friendly.
-- Let users know about good restaurants, shops and hotels.
-- Give users information about interesting places to visit during their stay.
+- Provide a place where people can find good and healthy recipes for babies
+- Share baby food recipes with other people
+- Have a place to store own recipes
-- Provide a map with markers for users to easily navigate and find what they are looking for.
+- Make it easy for users to navigate on the site to find what they are looking for
-- Provide the citys weather forecast.
-- Make it easy for users to share the site.

 #### User Stories

-1. As a new visitor to the website I would like to find good and healthy recipes that I can make for my baby.
+1. As a user I easily want to find good and healthy recipes that I can make for my baby
 ![wireframe]()
-2. As a user I want to be able to create an account where I can upload my own recipes.
+2. As a user I want to be able to search for a specific ingredient in the recipes
 ![wireframe]()
-3. As a user I want to be able to edit my recipes
+3. As a user I want to be able to create an account where I can upload my own recipes
 ![wireframe]()
-4. As a user I want to be able to delete my recipes
+4. As a user I want to be able to edit my recipes
 ![wireframe]()
-5. As a user I want to be able to log in to my account
+5. As a user I want to be able to delete my recipes
 ![wireframe]()
-6. As a user I want to be able to search for different recipes
+6. As a user I want to be able to log in and out of my account
 ![wireframe]()
 7.
 ![wireframe]()